 Protein contains amino acids, which are the building blocks of your muscles.
-When you begin serious resistance training, you’ll need to increase your protein consumption so that you have enough amino acids to repair and grow your muscles.
+When you begin training, you’ll likely need to increase your protein intake so that you have enough amino acids to repair and grow your muscles.
 In fact, in order to build muscle, you’ll need to put in more protein than your body breaks down.
-You can do this just by adding more protein to your diet, such as chicken, beef, fish, eggs, almonds, oats, quinoa, lentils, and more.
-(Or try these 10 high-protein smoothie recipes to build muscle.)
+You can do this by adding more protein to your diet, such as chicken, beef, fish, eggs, almonds, oats, quinoa, lentils, and more.
+(Or, try these 10 high-protein smoothie recipes to build muscle.)

 However, if you have trouble getting enough protein in your diet, you can use protein supplements.
 The most popular protein supplements are whey, casein, and soy.
 Casein and whey are both proteins derived from milk, and both contain all nine essential amino acids that your body cannot make on its own.
 Your body absorbs whey much more quickly than casein, making it one of the best post-workout supplements to drink right after a workout.
 Casein takes a long time to absorb, which is why many consider taking it before bed to allow the body to digest it while you sleep.

-Protein supplements have been shown in studies to be associated with gains of muscle mass, though they may offer the best results to individuals who aren’t able to consume enough protein through their diet.
+Protein supplements have been shown in studies to be associated with muscle gains, though they may offer the best results to individuals who aren’t able to consume enough protein in their diet.
 Many protein supplements come in powders and can easily be mixed with water or added to a tasty post-workout smoothie.

 You can get BCAAs naturally in the food you eat, but if you are struggling to recover from challenging weightlifting sessions, a BCAA supplement might be worth trying.